Print figure or save to specific file format

 -P, for example,

-printer'.
-The printer must be setup on your system.
+printer must be set up on your system.

-the specified resolution.
-Specify the resolution as a string containing
+resolution.
+Specify the resolution as a character vector or string containing an

 -r, for example,